pololu/fastgpio-arduino/README.md

 ## Supported platforms

-This library is designed to work with the Arduino IDE versions 1.0.x, 1.5.x, and 1.6.x, and will probably not work with earlier versions.
+This library is designed to work with the Arduino IDE versions 1.0.x, 1.5.x, 1.6.x, and later, and will probably not work with earlier versions.

-This library currently supports any board based on the ATmega32U4 or ATmega328P.
+This library currently supports any board based on the ATmega328PB, ATmega328P, or ATmega32U4.

 ## Getting started